mblackman/tiddlywiki-dayjs-plugin/README.md

 ### 1. [Preferred] Install from Example TiddlyWiki

-Go to [https://dayjs-plugin-example.tiddlyhost.com/] and follow the installation instructions on the page.
+Go to the [Example TiddlyWiki](https://dayjs-plugin-example.tiddlyhost.com/) and follow the installation instructions on the page.

 ### 2. Manual: Build the Plugin